Indica (Ctesias)

-Indica (Ἰνδικά Indika) is a book by the classical Greek physician Ctesias purporting to describe the Indian subcontinent.
+Indica (Ἰνδικά Indika) is a lost book by the classical Greek physician Ctesias purporting to describe the Indian subcontinent.
 Written in the fifth century BC, it is the first known Greek reference to that distant land.
 Ctesias was the court physician to king Artaxerxes II of Persia, and the book is not based on his own experiences, but on stories brought to Persia by traders, along the Silk Road from Serica, a land north of China and India where domesticated silk originated.

 Contents

-The book contains the first known reference to the unicorn, ostensibly an ass in India that had a single 1.5 cubit (27 inch) horn on its head, and introduces the European world to the talking parrot, and falconry, which was not yet practiced in Europe.
+The book contains the first known reference to the unicorn, ostensibly an ass in India that had a single 1.5 cubit (27 inch) horn on its head, and introduces the European world to the talking parrot as well as falconry, which was not yet practiced in Europe.

 Among the information apparently conveyed in the book (mostly according to second-hand accounts of its contents):